 For a pure street car the PCCB's should be left alone.
 It's just not something one really needs to tamper with unless you're using the car extensively at the track.
 Because they are so expensive and too fragile for the track we usually recommend going to a two-piece steel GiroDisc front and rear replacement set.
 For steel brakes, you can certainly try running more aggressive pads but be prepared to change rotors (and induce even more noise) more frequently.
-When it does come time to change rotors a firm favorite is the two piece GiroDisc rotors (http://www.sharkwerks.com/products.php?pid=194) which are not only a few pounds lighter but have better cooling properties thanks to their slotted design and an aluminum hat which you re-use.
+When it does come time to change rotors a firm favorite is the two piece GiroDisc rotors which are not only a few pounds lighter but have better cooling properties thanks to their slotted design and an aluminum hat which you re-use.

 Over the years we've only seen a few GT3s, (each in the 50-60k mile range and driven hard with a 3.9 to boot) that have seen the calipers start to fail.
-In those rare cases we've switched to the Brembo GT system with great results (front: http://www.sharkwerks.com/products.php?pid=358 / rear: http://www.sharkwerks.com/products.php?pid=359).
+In those rare cases we've switched to the Brembo GT system with great results.
 The 380mm front and rear kit can be set up with either drilled or slotted rotors.
 The rotors and calipers are lighter than the factory steel brakes and rotors.

 Tracking with PCCB's

 It's generally not a great idea to use the PCCB's if you plan to track more than a few times a year or at medium/higher skill level.
 The rotors will simply not last long enough to be economically viable.
-Sadly that $8800 option is usually replaced with a $5000 two-piece steel rotor set up that we provide our track customers from Brembo.
-Their Type III rotor kit (front: http://www.sharkwerks.com/products.php?pid=199 / rear: http://www.sharkwerks.com/products.php?pid=360) allows you to re-use those same yellow calipers in the front and rear but with 72-vein rotors (double that of standard) and intricate slots they've managed to survive well into a season even on higher HP turbocharged GT2 cars... let alone GT3s.
+Sadly that $8800 option is usually replaced with a $5000 two-piece steel rotor set up that we provide our track customers from GiroDisc or Brembo.
+Thee Brembo kit allows you to re-use those same yellow calipers in the front and rear but with 72-vein rotors (double that of standard) and intricate slots they've managed to survive well into a season even on higher HP turbocharged GT2 cars... let alone GT3s.
 A superb option/alternative and the only draw back is the use of a narrow annulus brake pad in the front.
 Because you're no longer afraid of destroying your PCCB rotors you can opt for more aggressive brake pad combinations and replace just the outer rotors (retaining the aluminum hats) when needed for a much cheaper price than ceramic.
 In the field, this set up has been used for One Lap of America on GT3RS', Club Racing with 3.9s and general Driver's Education events with great success.
 Your hand brake still works, unlike some other brake kits.
-A cheaper alternative is the 380mm Girodisc which we also offer.
+The cheaper alternative is the 380mm Girodisc which we also offer.
 In more recent times a more durable and cost-effective alternative Carbon Ceramic Rotor solution has become available from Surface Transforms , which can bolt on with the factory calipers.
 For more on those head over to our product page.
 If your factory PCCB's are tired / worn and need to be replaced these would be a good option.